kumahq/kuma/docs/madr/decisions/002-psat.md

 ### Use GoogleGRPC configuration in Envoy

 `kuma-dp` allows providing a dataplane token or path to a file that has the token.
 When the user provides a path to the token, `kuma-dp` reads that token and adds it to the bootstrap request.
-To support rotation we are going to send both information to the `kuma-cp` in the bootstrap request (token and path).
+To support rotation we are going to send both the token and path to the control plane in the bootstrap request.
 By default, we are going to use the current solution which uses `envoyGrpc` and `initial_metdata` for authentication.
-Configuration to enable using token rotation needs to be enabled in the control-plane by enabling `dpServer.auth.useTokenPath`.
-When the property is enabled, `kuma-cp` adds a path to the token to the configuration of an `Envoy`.
-In case there is no path the `Envoy` will receive a configuration that doesn't support reloading.
+Token rotation needs to be enabled in the control-plane by setting `dpServer.auth.useTokenPath`.
+When the property is enabled, `kuma-cp` adds a path to the token to the Envoy configuration.
+In case there is no path, the `Envoy` will receive a configuration that doesn't support reloading.

 Envoy configuration:
 ```json